 Last but not least, Amazon Prime Video is blessing us with a new original series, and it certainly promises to be a good one!

-The rig’s crew was bound for the mainland when out of nowhere, they’re enveloped by a mysterious fog.
+The show centers on the rig’s crew that was bound for the mainland when out of nowhere, they’re enveloped by a mysterious fog.
 With communication cut off and desperation on the rise, “bonds are broken, allegiances formed and generational fault lines exposed.”
 How intriguing!